phreeza/manuscript_axon_potentials/doc/manuscript.md

 ---------------------

-We modeled axons using NEURON [@Hines1997NEURON; @Hines2009NEURON] and extended previous work by @Kuba2009Roles, which included the high- and low-threshold potassium channels used by @Rathouz1998Characterization.
+We modeled axons using NEURON [@Hines1997NEURON; @Hines2009NEURON] and extended previous work by @Simon1999Dendritic and @Kuba2009Roles, which included the high- and low-threshold potassium channels used by
+@Rathouz1998Characterization.
 The axon was modeled as a sequence of active nodes and passive myelinated segments.
 The nodes and myelinated segments had lengths of 2\ µm and 75\ µm, respectively.
+We used the model of an NM axon provided by @Simon1999Dendritic in ModelDB (@Hines2004ModelDB, Accession number:
+153998).
+The parameters of the conductances that were modified from those provided by @Simon1999Dendritic are shown in Table 1.
+The Q10 values were set to 3 and the teperature was set to 40$,^{\circ}\text{C}$ as done by
-In order to avoid nodes ligning up in axial direction, the very first myelinated segment had a length drawn from a uniform distribution between 0 and 75\ µm.
+@Kuba2009Roles.
+In order to avoid nodes lining up in axial direction, the very first myelinated segment had a length drawn from a uniform distribution between 0 and 75\ µm.
 We included branching axons in our simulations.
-Branches were generated by connecting two passive segments to a node, and continuing the alternation of active and passive segments in each resulting branch.
-In cases where the positions of bifurcations or terminations of axons were fixed, the closest passive segment was shortened in order to obtain the total length before the bifurcation or termination.
+Branches were generated by connecting the incoming passive segment to one end of a node, and the two outgoing passive segments to the other end of the node, and then continuing the alternation of active and passive segments in each resulting branch.
+In cases where the positions of bifurcations or terminations of axons were fixed, the last node was placed in the axon as usual, and the last myelinated segment was shortened in order to obtain the total length before the bifurcation or termination.
 To approximate the infinitely long axons, we added segments of appropriate length before and after the shown portions of the axon.
 We chose the additional length by incrementally increasing the length until